javajuice1337/RustPlusBot/README.md

 # **RustPlusBot** plugins reference and examples

-**RustPlusBot** plugins allow the individual to develop their own commands to add functionality to the bot.
+**RustPlusBot** plugins allow you to develop your own commands to add functionality to the bot.
 The plugin itself exposes many events for a programmer to attach to and execute code.

 The plugins are written in JavaScript and run in a NodeJS environment after they are published.
 During development, you host the plugin on your client machine and in your web-browser.
 Your plugin interfaces with the bot via a WebSocket connection.